Delicate dance for Trump, Youngkin in campaign’s final weeks

-RICHMOND, Virginia (AP) — When Donald Trump rallied Republicans this week to vote for Glenn Youngkin for governor in Virginia, the former president called in to a rally of diehard supporters.
+RICHMOND, Virginia — When Donald Trump rallied Republicans this week to vote for Glenn Youngkin for governor in Virginia, the former president called in to a rally of die-hard supporters.
 That may be the closest he gets to campaigning in the most closely-watched election of 2021.

 While schedules could evolve in the final weeks of the race, the two are not expected to campaign together in person before Election Day next month.